-Beside the Murray River, many Brigidine Sisters will gather this week – with the people of Echuca, St Joseph’s College, parishioners, past pupils and friends – to honour a 140 year Story…..
+Beside the Murray River, Brigidine Sisters gathered this week (27 -29 March) with the people of Echuca, St Joseph’s College, parishioners, past pupils and friends – to honour a 140 year Story…..

 Thus began both the school that became St Joseph’s College